Student Code of Conduct

 - The acquisition, without permission, of tests or other academic material belonging to a member of the college faculty or staff.

 * The term “plagiarism” includes, but is not limited to, the use, by paraphrase or direct quotation, of the published or unpublished work of another person without full and clear acknowledgment.
 It also includes the unacknowledged use of materials prepared by another person or agency engaged in the selling of term papers, projects, assignments, or other studio or academic materials via the Internet or any other source.
 The term “plagiarism” in the scope of an art college shall include the visual misrepresentation of original images and the unacknowledged use of original studio materials by others for purposes of completing projects.

 * Please refer to the Academic Integrity Policy in the Catalog for further information regarding cheating and plagiarism, and the College’s related policies

-With regard to student disciplinary issues and student code of conduct, it is the policy of the College to comply with all laws of the United States, Connecticut, and Old Lyme; and to adhere to all regulations and guidelines of the U.S. Department of Education, the Connecticut Department of Higher Education, the New England Association of Schools and Colleges, and the National Association of Schools of Art and Design.
+With regard to student disciplinary issues and student code of conduct, it is the policy of the College to comply with all laws of the United States, Connecticut, and Old Lyme; and to adhere to all regulations and guidelines of the U.S. Department of Education, the Connecticut Office of Higher Education, the New England Association of Schools and Colleges, and the National Association of Schools of Art and Design.